Nirvaan05/Ez-Cooking/replit.md

 ## Overview

-This is a full-stack web application that generates personalized recipes using AI.
-Users can input ingredients they have available, specify dietary preferences and cooking time constraints, and receive tailored recipe suggestions.
-The app features a modern React frontend with a Node.js/Express backend, using OpenAI's GPT-4o model for recipe generation.
+This is a comprehensive recipe generation web application that combines AI-powered recipe creation with a rich database of authentic recipes.
+Users can input ingredients they have available, specify dietary preferences and cooking time constraints, and receive both AI-generated recipes and authentic dishes from a database of 39,774+ real recipes.
+The app features a modern React frontend with OpenAI's GPT-4o model for intelligent recipe generation, enhanced by a comprehensive recipe database for authentic culinary inspiration.

 ## User Preferences